nahuelbonader/bootcamp-project/README.md

 # README

-This is the project for plataforma 5 bootcamp workshops.
+Workshop number 1 for Plataforma 5 advanced bootcamp: Git, testing, REST APIs

 ### What is this repository for?

-- To use it to implement the excercises propose during the classes.
+- To be used to implement the excercises proposed during the classes.

-### How do i started locally?
+### How do I start it locally?

-- This repo is used by docker and docker-compose, even if that will be seen in a detail way in another module the easiest way to start everything to test and implement is:
+- This repo is used by docker and docker-compose.
+Even if these topics will be studied in detail in another module, the easiest way to get everything running to test and implement is:

-To start mysqsl and test schema
+To start the mysql and test schema

 ```bash
 docker-compose up -d mysql
 ```

-To start api project
+To start the API project

 ```bash
 docker-compose up local
 ```

-### How do i run and implement tests?
+### How do I run and implement tests?

-The tests structure is already implemented even if some tests are not.

-Unit tests are being implemented along the sources, in a complement file called _.controller.test.js or _.service.test.js.

 To run unit tests